 Note that memory is measured in bytes.
 1 Megabyte (MB) is a million bytes.
 1 Gigabyte (GB) is 1,000 MB.
 1 Terabyte (TB) is a thousand GB.

 Of course, you could definitely run each of these WordPress sites successfully with a lower specification VPS, depending on the setup and type of site it is.
 But these are a good average.

-One thing to bear in mind is that with Vultr, DigitalOcean and Linode you can scale these up in size if you need more resources with just a couple of clicks.
+One thing to bear in mind is that with DigitalOcean you can scale this up in size if you need more resources with just a couple of clicks.

 However, if you want to scale down to a smaller server, this takes a bit more time.
 It’s still relatively easy as you just have to clone the server onto a new server, but there are a few more steps involved.

 So my suggestion when picking a server is to start with the lowest size that fits your needs, and then scale up if needed, as this is easier than scaling down.